couchbaselabs/cbcouchstore/gen_storage_design.md

 In Couchbase 2.0 all documents are written to a partition specific storage file, and with 1024 partitions it effectively solves the free space problem with compaction as it is now far more incremental (each unit of compaction work is 1/1024 of the total dataset) and therefore needs much less temporary disk space or memory.

 It also makes it easy to read, write or delete many or all documents from a partition more efficiently, as is the case for rebalances.
-Documents grouped by partition have better locality for scans, writing in bulk doesn't cause extra IO in other partitions, and deleting a partition is simply deleting the storage file as a single operation.
+Documents grouped by partition have better locality for scans, writing in bulk doesn't cause extra compaction or migration IO in other partitions, and deleting a partition is simply deleting the storage file as a single operation.

-But the Couchbase storage this introduces a new problem, to durably committing a large number of documents to different partitions requires at a minimum 1 fsync per partition, greatly increasing latency for a durable commit.
+But for Couchbase 2.0 storage this introduces a new problem, to durably committing a large number of documents to different partitions requires at a minimum 1 fsync per partition, greatly increasing latency for a durable commit.

+The cost of compaction per document updated is 0((N*log(N))/M) where N is the total number of document and M is total number of unique documents updated between compactions.

-Also, there is worst case of compaction, where a single document in a large partition is updated repeatedly.
+The worst case cost of compaction is where a single document in a large partition is updated repeatedly.
 Recovering the garbage space from the updates means copying all documents in the partition to a new file, even the documents that haven't been updated in a very long time.
-The cost of compaction is O(N*Log(N)) for N total documents in the partition, even though only 1 document is being updated.
-The cost of recovering the space for 1 document is O(N\*log(N)), where N is the total number of documents.

-The best case for compaction is when there is a even distribution of single updates across all documents.
+The best case for compaction is when there is a distribution of single updates across all documents, so as M becomes large and approaches N, the cost become O(log(N)) per unique document update.

 ## Generational Storage